When it comes to casino games, blackjack online is always among the most popular.

 Splitting is when you are dealt two of the same cards in value.
 You can then split the first two cards you were dealt into two separate hands.

-It is to your benefit to see if can you split cards, and if so, how many times can you split?
+It is to your benefit to see if you can split cards, and if so, see how many times you can split.
 Can you split aces more than once?

 5. What is the double down policy?

 Doubling down is when you can double your bet on the first two cards you have without going over.
 Ten and 11 are considered the best hands for doubling down.